 New Year's Eve in Portugal

-If you took advantage of the promotion with this stay in mind, you could buy all of the points required for $250, saving over $200 per night compared to the lowest cash price.
+If you took advantage of the promotion with this stay in mind, you could buy all of the points required for $290, a 35% savings compared to the lowest cash price.

 Overwater villa in Bora Bora

 The crown jewel of the IHG Rewards program is the InterContinental Bora Bora Resort Thalasso Spa.
-As the only room type at this property is overwater villas, you can redeem your IHG Rewards points for an overwater villa.
+As the only room type at this property is overwater villas, that's what you get with an IHG Rewards booking.
 The rate (when you can find availability) is 70,000 IHG Rewards points per night:

 As you can see in the small print in the screenshot above, the paid room rates are extraordinarily high.
-For the night where I found award availability, the base rate is US$988 after taxes and fees.
-However, if you bought the 70,000 IHG points with a 100% bonus, you'd only pay $350 for the night!
+For the night where I found award availability, the base rate is US$1046.24 after taxes and fees.
+However, if you bought the 70,000 IHG points with a 75% bonus, you'd only pay $400 for the night!

-The huge caveat is that award availability can be extremely hard to find at this property.
+The huge caveat is that award availability can be tough to find at this property.
 When award availability does open, it's usually only available for 1-2 nights at a time.
 So, you're going to need to pair this stay with others around Bora Bora to make a proper trip.

 Spring in Fiji